gthreats/healthcare-supplychain-training-process-improvement/02_onboarding-academy/Competency-and-Readiness-Checklist.md

 - Scenario-based discussion or demonstration

 ## Outcome
-This checklist ensures onboarding decisions are based on evidence—not time served.
+This checklist ensures onboarding decisions are based on evidence, not time served.

 ## My thought process on this as a Manager
 “This is how I take subjectivity out of onboarding and protect operational quality.”